Channel Configuration (configtx)¶

 }

-section, each organization is encoded as
+Just like with the Orderer section, each organization is encoded as

 a group.
-However, instead of only encoding the MSP
+However, instead of only encoding the MSP identity

-information, each org additionally encodes a list of AnchorPeers
+information, each org additionally encodes a list of AnchorPeers.

 This list allows the peers of different organizations to contact each